 When the vehicle's on-board computer detects a failure in an emissions-related component or system, the computer's internal diagnostic program assigns a diagnostic trouble code (DTC) that points to the system (and subsystem) where the fault was found.
 The diagnostic program saves the code in the computer's memory.
-It records a "Freeze Frame" of conditions present when the fault was found, and lights the Malfunction Indicator Lamp (MIL).
+It records a "Freeze Frame" of conditions prepared when the fault was found, and conditions present when the fault was found, and lights the Malfunction Indicator Lamp (MIL).
 Some faults require detection for two trips in a row before the MIL is turned on.